IntelRealSense/librealsense/examples/record-playback/readme.md

 #include <iomanip>
 ```

-We'll use 2 helper functions for rendering the GUI, to allow us to make to main code less verbose.
+We'll use 2 helper functions for rendering the GUI, to allow us to make the main code less verbose.

 ```cpp
 // Helper function for dispaying time conveniently